radical-cybertools/radical.entk/doc/installation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 Once you have identified a host that can serve as the new home for MongoDB, installation is straight forward.
-You can either just install the MongoDB server package that is provided by most Linux / Unix operating systems, or follow the installation instructions on the MongoDB website:
+You can either install the MongoDB server package that is provided by most Linux distributions, or follow the installation instructions on the MongoDB website:

 http://docs.mongodb.org/manual/installation/